irismusicproject/irismusicproject.github.io/donate.md

 permalink: /donate/
 ---

-Thank you so much for considering a donation to the Iris Music Project!
+Thank you so much for supporting the Iris Music Project!

 All donations are tax deductible.
 There are two simple ways to donate: